 \section{Preliminaries}

-There are four mathematical pieces necessary to model the statistical performance of the RDS estimators; a social network represented as a graph, a Markov transition matrix on the nodes of the graph, a referral tree to index the Markov process on the graph, and finally, a node feature defined for each node in the graph.
-The aim of network sampling is to measure the average node feature for all nodes in the graph, using only the features of the sampled nodes.
+The model described below is a straightforward combination of the Markov models developed in the previous literature (e.g. \cite{heckathorn1997respondent, salganik2004sampling, volz2008probability} and \cite{goel2009respondent}).
+There are four necessary mathematical pieces: a social network represented as a graph, a Markov transition matrix on the nodes of the graph, a referral tree to index the Markov process on the graph, and finally, a node feature defined for each node in the graph.